mnot/I-D/http-patch-status/draft.md

 representation - i.e., the stored response after the patch is applied.

-The Patched header field identifies the representation to apply the patch to, as indicated by the entity-tag provided in If-None-Match request header field.
+The Patched header field identifies the representation to apply the patch to, as indicated by the entity-tag provided in If-None-Match request header field;
+see {{patched}}.

 Therefore, in the example above, the stored response "ghijkl" is being patched, with the resulting stored response having the entity tag "mnopqrs".

+Application of a 2NN (Patch) response happens in a manner very similar to the process for freshening a stored response by applying a 304 (Not Modified), as described in {{I-D.ietf-httpbis-p6-cache}}, Section 4.3.4.

+In particular, the stored response to apply a 2NN (Patch) response to is the same; if none is selected, the patch fails, and the client MAY resubmit the request without an Accept-Patch header field, in order to get a full response.

-After successfully applying a patch response, clients MUST update the stored response in the following manner:
+If a stored response is selected, clients MUST update it in the following
+manner:

 * The value of the Content-Length header field MUST be adjusted to reflect the length of the patched response body.